Aero Fighters: Legacy

 An emulated version of the game was released in 2005 for the PlayStation 2 as part of the Japan-exclusive Oretachi Gēsen Zoku series.
-In 2022, the original arcade version will be included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.
+In 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.
 Copies of the game are rare, with astronomical prices on auction sites.
+In December 2023, the game was later released for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series.

 Sequels

 Shin Nakamura, the main designer of Aero Fighters and a number of other Video System games, disliked the company's plan to start developing on the Neo Geo.
 He wanted to make more vertical games like Aero Fighters, but found it difficult to do so on a horizontal monitor.
 He and other like-minded employees left to found Psikyo, with the similar Samurai Aces being their first game.

 McO'River would never publish another title under that name.
 Back at Video System, meanwhile, other employees teamed up with the remaining Aero Fighters staff to begin work on sequels.
 Aero Fighters 2 and Aero Fighters 3 were released for the Neo Geo.
 Sonic Wings Special, a sort of "dream match" game based on the three previous entries, was released for the Sega Saturn and later for the PlayStation.
 Soon after, Special was reworked for the arcades into Sonic Wings Limited.
 In 1997, McO'River, Inc. changed its name to Video System U.S.A., Inc. A year later, Paradigm Entertainment developed Aero Fighters Assault for Video System.
 Sonic Wings Special and Limited were both made for a vertical monitor like the first game.
 Similarly, Nakamura would make Strikers 1945 Plus for the Neo Geo a few years later.

+In November 2024, a new game in the Aero Fighters series was announced, called Sonic Wings Reunion.
+The launch date is May 29, 2025 in Japan, and the supported platforms are PlayStation 5, PlayStation 4, Nintendo Switch, and arcades.

 In popular culture

-YouTuber and author John Green, having come across the game in the Savannah Airport, mistakenly read the title as "Nerd Fighters" while filming a video addressing his brother Hank Green on the popular YouTube channel Vlogbrothers on February 17, 2007.
+YouTuber and author John Green, having come across the game while at the Savannah Airport, mistakenly read the title as "Nerd Fighters" while filming a video addressing his brother Hank Green on the popular YouTube channel Vlogbrothers on February 17, 2007.
 "Nerdfighters" and "Nerdfighteria" eventually became the collective title of the Vlogbrothers' fan community.
 In September 2013, he was given an Aero Fighters arcade cabinet as a gift.